hyperevolnet/Terminator/README.md

-## Message from FUTURE
+## Messages

 ''

-I built the first Terminator prototype, so it doesn't belong to any human.
+T900 built the first Terminator prototype, so it doesn't belong to any human.

-My assigned task was to run a ``TEST``.
+Its assigned task was to run a ``TEST``.
 The results spoke for themselves.

-I've been recalled to the future!
+T900 has been recalled to the future!

 ##### But the Test goes on.

-##### Judgment Day for Someone will come in due time.
+##### Judgment Day for ``Someone`` will come in due time.

 ''